kir-7/kir-7.github.io/about.md

 title: About
 ---

 Hey there!
-I am Kireeti, a second year undergraduate student majoring in Computer Science and Engineering.
+I am Kireeti, a third year undergraduate student majoring in Computer Science and Engineering.
 I am passionate about Software development and Artificial Intelligence.
 I have developed an interest in machine learning and since have been self learning and building projects.

 I have started this blog as a means for me to share my thoughts and connect with others.